gabriel-brito/poke-search/README.md

 node index.js pokemon [pokemon_name] - or - node index.js pokemon [1..151]
 ```

-It will apear every detail of the selected pokemon on your console!
+It will apear every necessary detail of the selected pokemon on your console!

 <p align="center">
 	<img src="/github/ash.png" alt="Ash Ketchum">